 Kudankulam Nuclear Power Plant, Tamil Nadu, India

-The Kudankulam Nuclear Power Plant (KNPP) is under construction 650km south of Chennai, in the Tirunelveli district of Tamil Nadu, India.
+The Kudankulam Nuclear Power Plant (KNPP) is located 650km south of Chennai, in the Tirunelveli district of Tamil Nadu, India.
 It is being developed by the Nuclear Power Corporation of India (NPCIL).

-Two 1,000MW pressurised water reactor (PWR) units based on Russian technology are being erected in phase one of the project.
-An additional four units are scheduled to be added as per the agreement signed between India and Russia in December 2008.
+Two 1,000MW pressurised water reactor (PWR) units based on Russian technology were erected in phase one of the project.
+An additional four units are scheduled to be added according to the agreement signed between India and Russia in December 2008.

-Construction of units three and four is scheduled to start in 2016 with the aim of making them operational by March 2021.
+Excavation works for the construction of units three and four started in 2016 with the aim of making them operational by March 2021.

 Atomstroyexport, a subsidiary of the Russian State Nuclear Energy Corporation Rosatom, is the supplier of equipment and fuels for the nuclear power project.